We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

 If you’d like further details about review groups you can contact our Tenant Participation Project Officer.

-Tenants’ newsletter editorial group
+Residents’ newsletter editorial group

 If you’d like further details about the newsletter editorial group you can contact our Tenant Participation Project Officer.

-Sheltered tenants association
+Sheltered residents association

 Transport can be provided to and from the meetings.